1983 Kansas City Royals season: Pine Tar Game

 The baseball bat used by Kansas City Royals third baseman George Brett in the Pine Tar Incident on July 24, 1983.

 The Pine Tar Game refers to a controversial incident that took place in an American League baseball game played between the Kansas City Royals and New York Yankees on July 24, 1983.

 Playing at New York's Yankee Stadium, the Royals were trailing 4–3 with two outs in the top of the ninth and U L Washington on first base.
 In the on deck circle, George Brett was heard remarking to a teammate, "Watch this baby fly" as he shook his bat.
 He then came to the plate and connected off Yankee reliever Rich "Goose" Gossage for a two-run home run and a 5–4 lead.
 As Brett crossed the plate, New York manager Billy Martin approached home plate umpire Tim McClelland and requested that Brett's bat be examined.
 Earlier in the season, Martin and other members (most notably, third baseman Graig Nettles, who as a member of the Minnesota Twins, recalled a similar incident involving Thurman Munson) of the Yankees had noticed the amount of pine tar used by Brett, but Martin had chosen not to say anything until the home run.

 With Brett watching from the dugout, McClelland and the rest of the umpiring crew inspected the bat.
 Measuring the bat against the width of home plate (which is 17 inches), they determined that the amount of pine tar on the bat's handle exceeded that allowed by Rule 1.10(b) of the Major League Baseball rule book, which read that "a bat may not be covered by such a substance more than 18 in from the tip of the handle."
+Brett was called out, which nullified the home run and ended the game, giving the Yankees a 4–3 victory; a Royals protest immediately after the game was successful, reversing McClelland's out call, restoring the home run, and forcing the teams to play the final four outs at a future date.